NuxiiGit/Calculator-Parser/README.md

 For example: with the ternary operator `condition ? ifTrue : ifFalse`, its mixfix definition would be `_?_:_` since the underscores show the positions of each argument.
 Another example would be bracket operators such as functions, or the [inner product](http://mathworld.wolfram.com/InnerProduct.html) of two vectors `v` and `w`: `<v, w>`, whose mixfix definition would be `<_,_>`.

 ## Limitations
-Mmy parser does not support mixed types.
+My parser does not support mixed types.
 I don't feel like changing this because the project was an exercise.
 Therefore, the parser should be able to express any fixed-type operations, including: floating point arithmetic, boolean algebras, and vector spaces.